indiana-university/rivet-icons/README.md

 To run the docs site locally or make updates to the page you'll need to do the following.

-Note: These instructions assume you have [NodeJS](https://nodejs.org/en/) and NPM installed on your computer.
+**Note:** These instructions assume [NodeJS](https://nodejs.org/en/) and NPM are installed.

 1. Run `npm install` in your terminal to install the necessary dependencies.
-1. Type `npm run start` to build a fresh copy of the demo site and start a local development server.
+1. Type `npm run start` to build a fresh copy of the site and start a local development server.
-1. Navigate to `http://localhost:8080/` in your web browser to view the demo site.
+1. Navigate to `http://localhost:8080/` in your web browser.

 ## Deploy the docs site (organization members only)